COMM: Communications (Undergraduate)

 Attributes: Liberal, Partial Basic Comm Gen Ed

 The student will be introduced to the communication process and skills for effective interpersonal communication.
 Concepts related to both verbal and nonverbal communication will be examined.
-The student will have an opportunity to reflect on his/her own interpersonal communication skills and competencies.
+Students will have an opportunity to reflect on their own interpersonal communication skills and competencies.
 Topics such as relational dynamics, interpersonal conflict and improving communication climates will be addressed.

 Attributes: Basic Communication Gen Ed, Liberal